ethereum/ethereum-org-website/src/content/zero-knowledge-proofs.md

 While revolutionary, interactive proving had limited usefulness since it required the two parties to be available and interact repeatedly.
 Even if a verifier was convinced of a prover’s honesty, the proof would be unavailable for independent verification (computing a new proof required a new set of messages between the prover and verifier).

-To solve this problem, three researchers Manuel Blum, Paul Feldman, and Silvio Micali co-authored a [study](https://dl.acm.org/doi/10.1145/62212.62222) suggesting the first non-interactive zero-knowledge proofs.
-Under this arrangement the prover and verifier have a shared key, which allows the former to prove knowledge of information (i.e., witness) without providing the information itself.
+To solve this problem, Manuel Blum, Paul Feldman, and Silvio Micali suggested the first [non-interactive zero-knowledge proofs](https://dl.acm.org/doi/10.1145/62212.62222) where the prover and verifier have a shared key.
+This allows the prover to demonstrate their knowledge of some information (i.e., witness) without providing the information itself.

 Unlike interactive proofs, noninteractive proofs required only one round of communication between participants (prover and verifier).
 The prover passes the secret information to a special algorithm to compute a zero-knowledge proof.
 This proof is sent to the verifier, who checks that the prover knows the secret information using another algorithm.